 The Way Swamp Thing Works Best

 That this series seems to be a case of artistic intent versus corporate business interest is very metafictional, because the saga of the Swamp Thing is that story.
 The character had success early on, but when the book faced cancellation, DC gave then-unknown Alan Moore free reign with the character.
 His story, and fellow artists who produced the series, became something special.
 It told the kind of story that many thought impossible to do well in a comic.
 Moore and company proved that it this kind of philosophical and politically-charged story works best in this “children’s” medium.
 The villains were titans of industry looking to pollute the Earth, and Swamp Thing rose up as its defender.
-Later on in Moore’s career, business sensibilities got in the way of his artistic vision time and again.
+Later on in Moore’s career (see our post on the history of The Watchmen), business sensibilities got in the way of his artistic vision time and again.
 Art imitates life, and all that.

 The character is, quite literally, an avatar for a greater supernatural force that is meant to signify the symbiosis required for humans the Earth to continue our living situation.
 An examination of hotly contested issues like these usually works best when told through a fantastical allegory.
 To weave that message into a horror story about monsters and magic is a huge challenge for any storyteller, especially in a medium as unforgiving as direct-to-consumer television.
 This series feels like it could be something unique that would better the genre-at-large like 2017’s Logan or, even, DCU’s Doom Patrol has done.
 Yet, artistic risks rarely mix well with business risks, and DC Universe is already a big risk, especially with parent company Warner Bros. also planning its own service.
 The worry shouldn’t be whether the Swamp Thing series is “good,” but rather will it get the chance to be truly great?